 Under the current program, 50 bags are given annually to each household.
 That is, each single-family home, duplex, or legal two-residence structure gets 50 bags free of charge each year.
 "Free" means that the bags are funded by the taxes each of us pays.
 The program is supplemented with grants from the State and from profit-sharing funds returned to the Town by the Materials Recycling Facility in Springfield for the materials we recycle.

-Bags are distributed at the annual Town Meeting in May, and the "trash bag year" begins at the Town Meeting.
+Bags are distributed at the Annual Town Meeting at the end of April, and the "trash bag year" begins at Town Meeting.
 Bags are also distributed at several events through June, staffed by members of the Recycling and Solid Waste Committee (see distribution schedule here at "Where can I get trash bags?").
-After June, allotments are available at Town Hall.
+After June, allotments are available at Town Hall during normal working hours..

 The vast majority of households are able to dispose of their trash in their annual allotment of fifty bags.
 Some households may have to purchase more bags, just as they may have to buy more clothes or food for their larger families.
 Bags are available in packs of ten for $20 at Town Hall during regular daytime staff hours or from the Leverett Village Co-Op.
 (We urge you to support this store, in appreciation for their support of our program.)

 Pickups are scheduled for every Wednesday.
 In weeks when the trash hauler recognizes a holiday, the route runs on Thursday instead.
-The schedule is distributed along with the annual bag allotment and is also available on our website at Collection Schedule by Week.
+The schedule is distributed along with the annual bag allotment and is also available here at "Is it paper or containers this week?"

 Recyclables alternate by week.
 Pickups for cardboard and paper products alternate with pickups for glass, cans, and plastic containers (detailed by date in the schedule).